Gun2/Bigbrother-client-android/README.md

 # Bigbrother-client-android

-if you wanna use this applications u'r need to request about API number for master
+If you wanna use this application
+U'r need to request about API number from master